PriscilaAlfaro/bookstore-frontend/README.md

 # Final Project Technigo Bootcamp
-# BookStore
+# BookStore Sweden Tech Library

 ## Idea
 I created an online bookstore named ***Sweden Tech Library***.
 The users have the possibility to find books related to technology like programming languages, databases, code, and more.
 The user also has the chance to search for a specific title, author, or category, and see more details for every book.
 They have their own session using singup/in and with that session activated they can see the profile page, make a wishlist, add books to a cart, and finally buy books.
 This is the final project of [Technigo Bootcamp to become a Web Developer](https://www.technigo.io/program).
 I decided to work with the frontend and [backend](https://github.com/PriscilaAlfaro/bookstore-backend) in separated repositories for the project.